 About Us

 The IgA Nephropathy Foundation’s mission is to be a patient-centric organization focused on finding a cure for IgA Nephropathy.
-Using the power of the patient community we are focused on funding research, using patient advocacy to empower our patients, and building a network of support.
+Using the power of the patient community, we are focused on funding research, using patient advocacy to empower our patients, and building a network of support.
 As a patient run organization, we will work together with the hope of finding better treatment options and the ultimate cure.
 By patients, for patients.